cssclubnyc/cssclub.nyc/README.md

 https://cssclub.nyc/

 ⚠️ _NOTE_ This is heavy work in progress.
+See https://github.com/cssclubnyc/cssclub.nyc/discussions/3

 Reach out to contact@cssclub.nyc if you have questions and/or want to get involved.